-Howsomeever, this was my first swim in four months.
-There’s something glorious about swimming, especially when you’re not in competition and when you have a blessedly free sauna to relax in afterwards.
-There were just three or four other swimmers so there was no crowding and even though we were all swimming at different speeds there was no bunching up, or bottlenecking, or feeling forced to accelerate around one another.
+Howsomever, this was my first swim in four months.
+There’s something glorious about swimming, especially when you have a blessedly free sauna to relax in afterwards.
+There were just three or four other swimmers so there was no crowding.
+Even though we were all swimming at different speeds there was no bunching up, or bottlenecking, or feeling forced to accelerate around one another.
 The swim was stress-free.

-Another of the great things about swimming – if you’re prepared to risk losing count of the lengths you’ve swum – is the opportunity to let your mind roam freely.
-I find myself thinking of all sorts of things that I might do with my webpages, that I might add to my novel, that I might photograph, that I might put into a poem…
+Another of the great things about swimming is the opportunity to let your mind roam freely.
+(If you’re prepared to risk losing count of the lengths you’ve swum.)
+I find myself thinking of all sorts of things that I might do.
+Do with my webpages, add to my novel, photograph, put into a poem…

 It’s not a bad way to start the day.